Faculty: Robyn Spencer

 - Letitia Woods Brown Book Award for Articles awarded by the Association of Black Women Historians, 2008

-- The Revolution Has Come: Black Power, Gender, and the Black Panther Party in Oakland, Book mss.
-Duke University Press.
-(Forthcoming, Duke University Press, November 2016).
+- The Revolution Has Come: Black Power, Gender, and the Black Panther Party in Oakland.
+Durham, NC: Duke University Press, 2016.

 - “Communalism and the Black Panther Party in Oakland, California in the 1970s,” in West of Eden: Communes and Utopia in Northern California (ed.
 Iain Boal, Janferie Stone, Michael Watts, and Cal Winslow).
 PM Press, 2012.